TylerNP/365MM-/performance_writeup.md

 ```

 ### Explanation
 The query planner is first keeping in mind the limit (10000) assuming it costs around 888.24 for 10000 rows and scanning the results sequentially over (user_id and rating) sorted by quicksort on the entire table (121556) costing (10788.79) using the index on user_id and movie_id to fetch the results.

+### Composite Index on user_id and rating for ratings
-To improve this result we add an index on the composite user_id and rating
+To improve this result we add an index on the composite user_id and rating to remove the need of sorting the results.

-***Results*** (Added composite index on user_id and rating)
+***Results***
 ```
 Limit  (cost=0.42..474.24 rows=10000 width=24)
   ->  Index Scan using user_rating on ratings  (cost=0.42..5760.02 rows=121557 width=24)